UNESCO World Heritage Centre Quebrada de Humahuaca in Jujuy can now add Geographical Indication (indicación geográfica, IG) to its accolades.

 Rosa de Maimará 2014, Bodega Fernando Dupont, Maimará, IG Quebrada de Humahuaca, Jujuy.
 15.8%, 179 pesos.
 Serve at 10ºC-12ºC.

 “Rosé’s for girls, right?
 Wrong,” I recently wrote for the next edition of Time Out Buenos Aires.
 This is the most macho pink wine you’ll ever have the pleasure of drinking.
 And it does nothing by halves.

-It’s a tri-varietal made from Malbec, Cabernet Sauvignon and Syrah.
+It’s a blend made from Cabernet Sauvignon and Syrah.

 Its alcohol is a whopping 15.8% (thanks, sunshine and altitude).